1932 Costa Rican general election: Campaign

-Following the scandal and the ministerial crisis, Jiménez Oreamuno announces that he is declining his candidacy.
-This generates new interested in politics.
+Following the scandal and the ministerial crisis, Jiménez Oreamuno announced that he would not be pursuing his candidacy.
+This generated new interested in politics.
 The Agricultural, Republican and Constitutional parties offer the candidacy to Carlos María Jiménez Ortiz, who nevertheless declines.

 Castro Quesada is a candidate for the Republican Union Party, supported by the presidents Máximo Fernández Alvarado and Alfredo González Flores, bankers, ranchers (including future presidential candidate Fernando Castro Cervantes), intellectuals and the vestiges of the Reformist Party.
 On the other hand, Jiménez Oreamuno accepts the candidacy finally on July 16, which generates a manifestation of spontaneous celebration in Cartago.
 He accepted after reaching an agreement with Echandi and Cortés, his former political adversaries.

 Meanwhile, the Republican Club selects Carlos María Jiménez as its candidate.
 In addition, the new Nationalist Party of the businessman of German descent, Maximiliano Koberg Bolandi, participates.

 The campaign was impregnated with attacks referring to the actions of the parties during the Tinoquista coup of 1917.
 Jiménez Oreamuno was accused of not having been a real opponent of Tinoco, while Castro Quesada and his ally González Flores (the president overthrown by Tinoco), Jiménez accused them of seeking US intervention.

 Jorge Volio Jiménez affirms to be in favor of returning to the public vote (which had been abolished in 1925 and replaced by the secret vote) what many liberals consider a step backwards in democratic reforms.
 Volio also affirms to be in favor of the Female Suffrage to which Jiménez is opposed assuring that the women are not freethinkers and they will vote by who says the Church.